Key Colony Beach Recreation

 Walking and Jogging Courses

 Throughout the city are designated pedestrian areas.
-Three master courses are .4, .5 and .8 with a course board located in front of City Hall marking the courses along the Causeway, East Ocean and West Ocean Drives.
+Three master courses are .4, .5 and .8 miles with a course board located in front of City Hall marking the courses along Sadowski Causeway, East Ocean and West Ocean Drives.
 Click here to view the courses on the map (color coded).

 Book Club